ice1000/website/templates/page.typ

 // This is important for shiroa to produce a responsive layout
 // and multiple targets.
-#import "@preview/shiroa:0.2.3": (
+#import "@preview/shiroa:0.3.1": (
-  get-page-width,
-  target,
-  is-web-target,
-  is-pdf-target,
-  is-html-target,
-  plain-text,
-  shiroa-sys-target,
-  templates,
-)
+  get-page-width, is-html-target, is-pdf-target, is-web-target, plain-text, shiroa-sys-target, templates, )
 #import templates: *

-#import "@preview/zebraw:0.5.2": zebraw-init, zebraw
+/// The site theme to use.
+If we renders to static HTML, it is suggested to use `starlight`.
+/// otherwise, since `starlight` with dynamic SVG HTML is not supported, `mdbook` is used.
+/// The `is-html-target(exclude-wrapper: true)` is currently a bit internal so you shouldn't use it other place.
+#let web-theme = if is-html-target() { "starlight" } else { "mdbook" }
+#let is-starlight-theme = web-theme == "starlight"

 // Metadata
 #let page-width = get-page-width()